 -Structure is subject to Jackson Town permit approvals, etc.

-Jackson Hole Public Art and Center for the Arts announced today that Carney Logan Burke Architects has been selected to construct the 2018 Pavilion in The Center Park as part of The Center's Creative in Residence program.
+Jackson Hole Public Art and Center for the Arts announced in the Fall of 2017 that Carney Logan Burke Architects was selected to construct the 2018 Pavilion in The Center Park as part of The Center's Creative in Residence program.
 Their concept titled, Town Enclosure, was selected from a pool of 10 submissions that included local architects, landscape architects, builders, and artists.

 To identify the finalist, Jackson Hole Public Art conducted a blind submittal process.
 The identity of the artists was concealed from the selection panel until after the finalist had been identified.
 Only then were the applicants’ qualification packages revealed in order to ensure the team had the professional experience to carry out the project.
 The blind submittal process was used to ensure the concept was selected based purely on the merits of its design, verses panelists gravitating toward a known entity.